cpeditor/cpeditor/README.md

 ### Installation

-Head over to the [release page](https://github.com/cpeditor/cp-editor/releases) and download the binary/installer depending upon your OS.
+Head over to the [release page](https://github.com/cpeditor/cpeditor/releases) and download the binary/installer depending upon your OS.
 - Windows users can find a `setup.exe` for installation.
 - Linux users can find an `AppImage`:
   1. `chmod +x <AppImagePath>` or make it executable in GUI by right-clicking on it.
   2. Just run it, either from bash or in GUI.
 - Get the .dmg file from releases and install as you install other apps
   > *Note: You may need to click "Yes" to access Filesystem several times.
 Apple may report that this application does not comes from recognised developer and prevent you from launching app.
-Please add an exception to the Editor from `Settings-> Security -> General`, and allow CPEditor to `run anyways`*
+Please add an exception to the Editor from `Settings-> Security -> General`, and allow cpeditor to `run anyways`*

 For Chinese users who are not convenient to download on Github, there is an [alternative download link](https://pan.wzf2000.top/s/md70l8h0) (it's not guaranteed to be up to date).